Travel Blogging Tips

 Avoid Overused Words & Similar Branding

 Avoid trademarked company names or words that may be overused in the industry.
 Sure, you can pick something like Nomadic Bob, Adventurous Wendy, or Wandering Clarence.

 But domain names like that won’t stand out very much in the travel blogging niche because those ideas have already been taken by others who are more established.

 You’ll have better luck in the long-run with something more original.

 Try To Think Long-Term!

 Think good & hard about choosing your travel blog’s domain name, because changing it, later on, isn’t easy (or fun).
-Be careful not to pigeonhole yourself either.
+Be careful not to pigeonhole yourself.

 If you call your blog Twenty-Something Travel like my friend Steph (sorry Steph!), what happens when you turn 30?
-Branding yourself well can be important in the business of travel blogging.
+Branding yourself is important in the travel blogging business.